 How to Increase PS5 Download Speeds

 One of the biggest criticisms PS4 received was that the download speed for games was incredibly slow.
-Even with an internet that would otherwise take minutes to download huge games on other platforms, the PS4 took hours.
+Even with an internet that would otherwise take minutes to download huge games on other platforms, the PlayStation 4 took hours.

-Thankfully Sony confirmed that download speeds on PlayStation 5 would be drastically improved.
+Thankfully Sony Interactive Entertainment confirmed that download speeds on PlayStation 5 would be drastically improved.

 To help you with increasing those download speeds on PlayStation 5, we have listed some tips below.